Site of First Custer County Courthouse

 Destroyed by fire Jan.
 14, 1910

 Location.
 41° 24.144′ N, 99° 38.52′ W. Marker is in Broken Bow, Nebraska, in Custer County.
 Marker is at the intersection of 10th Avenue and D Street on 10th Avenue.
+The marker is located on the lawn northeast of the Custer County Courthouse.
 Touch for map.
-The marker is located on the lawn northeast of the Custer County Courthouse.
 Marker is in this post office area: Broken Bow NE 68822, United States of America.
+Touch for directions.

 More about this marker.
 The original courthouse was constructed in 1889 and was destroyed by fire Jan.
 14, 1910.
 The monument is a remembrance of the first courthouse.